 As an Amazon Associate I earn from qualifying purchases.
 If you click and purchase, I receive a commission at no cost to you.

-Both trail shelters are in the vicinity of the G.R.
-Thompson State Wildlife Management Area (WMA).
-The Whiskey Hollow Shelter is just past the WMA’s northern boundary.
+Both shelters are in the vicinity of the G.R.
+Thompson Wildlife Management Area (WMA).
+The Whiskey Hollow Shelter is past the northern boundary.

 There are several hikes that will lead you to this shelter.
 I opted for a 3.8-mile out-and-back hike that begins at a parking area adjacent to 10-acre Lake Thompson.

 |Elevation Gain||814 feet|